jmarymee/cfilessonplans/endorsements.md

 *unless after April 15th 1991*

 # Records in general
-* Must sign the logbook fo everyone they have given ground or flight instruction
+* Must sign the logbook for everyone they have given ground or flight instruction
 * Separate logbook of:
     * the name  of each person he has endorsed for solo with the date of endorsement
     * name of each person instructor has endorsed for a knowledge or practical test including the kind of test, date and results